 The lack of knowledge in Finland has been raised in view in Helsinki urban area, where Helsinki city opened a short metro line after 10 years of test run in 1982.
 The idea to build an underground was proposed in 1955 and the final decision to build a metro was made in 1969.
 During these years the Light Rail ideas originating to the beginning of the 1900's were changed to heavy rail.
 The growth of the Helsinki population ended in 1960's, and when the heavy metro was finally in service, it was too heavy for the size of the city.
 The population of the region had grown, but sprawled around the city of Helsinki as too low density to be possible to serve with public transport, especially with a heavy metro like the Helsinki metro is.

 It was sad, that at the same time as the idea of the Stadtbahn was discovered in Germany, same ideas were put aside in Helsinki.
-And when the first Stadtbahn lines started to operate in Germany, Helsinki started to run test drives with metro trains developed from the scratch in Finnish industry.
+And when the first Stadtbahn lines started to operate in Frankfurt, Germany, Helsinki decided to build a train like metro system and later started to run test drives with metro trains developed from the scratch in Finnish industry.
 And all this ended up into a situation, where Light Rail ideas were totally ejected and the tram network was planned to be closed in Helsinki too, as what happened in another Finnish city Turku in 1972.

 The pressures to extend the short metro line grow during the 1980's.
 I was asked to establish a pressing group to promote less expensive and environmental friendly Light Rail solutions instead of extending the heavy metro.
 Very soon we noticed that no-one understood what we were talking about.
 Characteristic for the Finnish discussion was – and quite much still is – that ’rail traffic’ is understood as heavy rail only, meaning the heavy metro and commuter train services.